fallaciousreasoning/memory/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.

+A simple game of Memory written for an interview with [Cubic](https://https://www.cubic.com/).

+Each player may pick two cards.
+If the cards match, they are awarded one point.
+If the cards do not match, the cards are flipped face down.
+In either case, the next player may take a turn.

+The game continues until there are no pairs remaining (there will always be one card left over).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.